 The phenomenon and growth of mass tourism has led to a range of problems, which have become increasingly evident and well publicised over recent years.
 In fact, impact analyses have been one of the major outputs of tourism research.
 The problems include environmental, social and cultural degradation, unequal distribution of financial benefits, the promotion of paternalistic attitudes, and even the spread of disease.
-These have been described in many books (Bugnicourt 1977; P. Harrison 1979; Hong 1985; Krippendorf 1987; Lea 1988; Pattullo 2005) and other publications (Cultural Survival Quarterly 1982, 1990a, 1990b; Equations (various); In Focus (various); New Internationalist (various); the Tourism Investigation and Monitoring Team of Thailand 2000, 2001, 2002), and by a variety of other organisations.
-The problems have also resulted in a range of campaigns run in recent years by NGOs: Tearfund, Voluntary Service Overseas (VSO), Action for Southern Africa, the WWF and others have all run tourism-related campaigns as well as those NGOs such as Tourism Concern, whose principal motive is action on tourism.
+These have been described in many publications (Bugnicourt (1977), Harrison (1979), Hong (1985), Krippendorf (1987), Lea (1988), Pattullo (2005), Gascón (2005), Cultural Survival Quarterly (1982, 1990a, 1990b), Equations (various), In Focus (various), New Internationalist (various), those of the Tourism Investigation and Monitoring Team of Thailand (various)), and by a variety of other organisations.
+The problems have also resulted in a range of campaigns run in recent years by NGOs: the Tear Fund, Voluntary Service Overseas (VSO), Action for Southern Africa, the WWF and others have all run tourism-related campaigns as well as those NGOs such as Tourism Concern whose principal motive is action on tourism.